A Proven and Documented Need

 The Community Access Network (CAN) Team was formed to build our inclusive and innovative infrastructure.

 ECHO Clinics provided necessary consultation to help us establish a clinic in our community.

 HelpCare Clinic opened it’s doors to patients in May of 2015.

 The Community Access Network (CAN) Team was formed.
 The team consisted of representatives from:

 - Faith organizations

-The group built an infrastructure that is inclusive of key stakeholders and innovative in utilizing assets through Buffalo and Kearney counties.
+The group built an infrastructure that is inclusive of key stakeholders and innovative in utilizing assets through Buffalo, Kearney and Phelps counties.